mdashlw/ranked-helper/README.md

 This mod shows people's ratings, levels and active kits when a Ranked game starts.

+## Deprecation

+Project is not maintained.
+It still works, you can use it.

+But no further updates are incoming.

 ## Getting Started

+**NOTE:** Don't show to anyone you have this mod.
+If someone report you, you'll get banned.

 Go to [the latest release](https://github.com/Mdashl/ranked-helper/releases/latest), download the jar and move it to the mods directory.